tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of extensions.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context and negotiate the protocol version.
-All TLS 1.3 ServerHello messages MUST contain the "supported_versions" extension, and at least one of either the "pre_shared_key" or "key_share" extensions, or both when using a PSK with (EC)DHE key establishment.
+All TLS 1.3 ServerHello messages MUST contain the "supported_versions" extension.
+Current ServerHello messages contain either the "pre_shared_key" or "key_share" extensions, or both when using a PSK with (EC)DHE key establishment.
 The remaining extensions are sent separately in the EncryptedExtensions message.
 {:br }

 For backward compatibility reasons with middleboxes